Product Leadership | Folio PM + DesignOps Management

 Value, Delivered

-For well over a decade I have defined product vision with holistic and tactical customer journeys tied to pivotal moments that define desires and need states that prioritize how the brand and product deliver.
-I have developed best practices that orchestrate teams around a vision with tactical, hierarchal relationships for them to make confident decisions aligned with organizational goals.
+Owning it: Over the last decade, I defined product vision framework with tactical playboooks from customer journeys tied to pivotal moments to prioritize need states in how the brand and product delivers.
+These playbooks orchestrate teams around a vision with tactical, hierarchical relationships to make confident, aligned decisions to executive goals.
+I deliver frameworks with consistent decision evaluators to maintain CX priorities.

-Collaborative on outcomes
+Collaborative outcomes

 • Use Case Development and User Stories

-• Jobs-to-be-done
+• PRDs and Jobs-to-be-done (JTBD)

 • Product Journey Touchpoints with Platform and Information Architectures